Brewers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in seven of their past 10 games and have won four of those contests.
+- In their last 10 contests, the Brewers were underdogs just once and were the losers in that contest.

-- When it comes to hitting the over, the Brewers and their opponents are 3-7-0 in their last 10 games with a total.
+- When it comes to the total, the Brewers and their foes are 3-7-0 in their previous 10 contests.

-- The Brewers did not cover its most recent game with a spread.
+- The Brewers have fallen short of covering the runline in the one of their past 10 matchups that had a set runline.

 Brewers Betting Records & Stats

-- The implied moneyline probablility for this matchup gives the Brewers a 55.6% chance to win.
+- The Brewers have an implied victory probability of 51.2% according to the moneyline set for this matchup.

-- Milwaukee has had an over/under set by oddsmakers 150 times, and have combined with opponents to go over the total in 66 of those games (66-78-6).
+- So far this season, Milwaukee and its opponents have hit the over in 67 of its 151 games with a total.

-- The Brewers have covered just 36.4% of their games this season, going 4-7-0 against the spread.
+- In 11 games with a line this season, the Brewers have a mark of 4-7-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!